Stuart Stuart

-Stuart Stuart is a Brisbane-based, ARIA-nominated record producer, songwriter, mixer and mastering engineer.
-His recording studio is Analog Heart Records, and based in Brisbane, Australia.
+Stuart Stuart is an Australian record producer, songwriter, mixer, and mastering engineer.
+His recording studio, Analog Heart Records, is based in Brisbane, Australia.
 His credits include Sheppard, The Veronicas, Dean Lewis and Lee Kernaghan.

+Producing career

 Sheppard

-He produced, mixed and mastered the debut album for Sheppard, including the global hit, "Geronimo", which was a number 1 single in Australia, and a top ten hit in 16 countries.
+Stuart Stuart produced, mixed, and mastered the debut album for Sheppard, including the global hit, "Geronimo", which was a number 1 single in Australia, and a top ten hit in 16 countries.
 The single has been certified six-times platinum (420,000 sales) in Australia and platinum (one million sales) in the US.
 Stuart also produced the Sheppard EP (2013), which has been certified as double platinum, and contains the hit "Let Me Down Easy".
 Sheppard have now sold more than 4 million singles and albums worldwide.
 The band has signed deals with Michael Chugg, Scooter Braun, Kobalt Music Group, Universal Music Group, Decca Records and the Mushroom Group (Michael Gudinski).

 In 2017 "Coming Home" for the band, which was certified Gold by ARIA.
-At the ARIA Music Awards of 2018, the song was nominated for Song of the Year.At the APRA Music Awards of 2019, the song was nominated for Most Played Australian Work and Pop Work of the Year.
+At the ARIA Music Awards of 2018, the song was nominated for Song of the Year.
+At the APRA Music Awards of 2019, the song was nominated for Most Played Australian Work and Pop Work of the Year.

-Stuart worked on many songs from their second album, Watching the Sky, which debuted at number 1 on the ARIA charts, June 16, 2018.
-Stuart worked on On My Way (Sheppard song), which was a competing entry in Australia's Eurovision - Australia Decides.
+Stuart worked on many songs from their second album, Watching the Sky, which debuted at number 1 on the ARIA charts, 16 June 2018.
+Stuart worked on On My Way, which was a competing entry in Australia's Eurovision – Australia Decides.
 The song reached #1 on the Australian Independent Record Labels Association singles chart in February, 2019.
 Stuart has provided vocal production, mixing and mastering on Sheppard's subsequent releases.

 The Veronicas

-Stuart's work also helped The Veronicas secure a multimillion-dollar deal with Warner US.
+Stuart's work also helped The Veronicas secure a multimillion-dollar deal with Warner US in 2005.
 He has credits on the second Veronicas album Hook Me Up, and has worked with the twins on subsequent vocal production and songs for soundtracks.